 For example, in French requires gender agreement for nouns and adjectives, which can be difficult to manage, as grammatical gender doesn’t always relate to the gender of the object or person it defies.
 Additionally, the conjugation of verbs can be tricky, taking into account the number of irregular verbs you have to memorize.

 Then there’s an issue of the subjunctive mood, which is used so rarely in English, it can be hard to understand when to utilize it correctly.
 All that doesn’t make the life of native English speakers easier when learning the French language.

 We have some good news, though.
 The three issues mentioned above – gender, conjugation, and subjunctive mood – are the most challenging aspects of French grammar.
 Once you manage them, your journey of learning French will get much easier.
 And, to shed some light on these topics, here are a few quick grammar explanations that should help you.

-In French, you need gender agreement with nouns and adjectives.
+In French, you need gender agreement with all nouns and adjectives - even if the nouns describe inanimate objects (for example, la table).
 This means that you need to know the gender of each noun (masculine or feminine), as well as the gender of the adjectives that describe them.
 For example: